dengV/Anima_Ray/Notes/Layout.md

 If you have the Packing List label as the first item, great!
 If not, that’s a relatively easy thing to fix.
 Click on the dropdown menu under First Item and select Reverse First And Second Item:

+### Animating constraints

+Animating constraints is no more difficult than animating properties; it’s just a little different.
+Usually you simply replace an existing constraint with a new one and let Auto Layout animate the UI between the two states.

+# 第七章
+## Inspecting and animating constraints

+Working with outlets in a visual fashion is a relatively easy way to connect up your outlets, but sometimes you can’t use Interface Builder to connect all the bits of your UI to your outlets.
+You might add constraints from code, or maybe you just don’t want to Control-drag and create a massive number of outlets!

+In these cases, you need to inspect the existing constraints at runtime and modify in code the ones you want to animate.

+Luckily, the UIView class has a property named constraints, which gives you a list of all constraints that affect the given view.
+How convenient is that?

+> Add the following code to the top of actionToggleMenu():

+This one-liner loops over all constraints affecting the menu bar view and prints them one by one to Xcode’s output console.